 By California law, a school district has 60 days from the passage of a bond measure to form the oversight committee.
 It must be comprised of seven volunteer members who serve a term of two years each.
 Composition of the committee must include representatives from the business community, a senior organization and a taxpayer organization, as well as parents with children in the District.
 In addition, no employee or vendor of the District can be a member of the committee.

-Although no final decisions have been made, the Board of Education will consider placing a school improvement bond measure on the November 6, 2018 ballot.
+The Board of Education voted to place a school improvement bond measure on the November 6, 2018 ballot.
 All registered voters within PAUSD would be eligible to vote on the measure and it must receive support from 55% of those who vote in order to pass.